sstockard/sstockard.github.io/Pathway.md

 [View Code](https://github.com/sstockard/sstockard.github.io/blob/master/Pathway/survival.R)
 ![surv](/Pathway/survival.png "surv")

-The quality fo the survival data we had was low (few events and spread apart), so survival data was difficult to interpret.
+The quality for the survival data we had was low (few events and spread apart), so survival data was difficult to interpret.
 However it seems that Signatures 2 and 4 are associated with the worst patient survival.

 #### Breast Cancer Subtype Association with Signatures
 [View Code](https://github.com/sstockard/sstockard.github.io/blob/master/Pathway/radar.R)